mattermost/docs/source/administration/config-settings.rst

 Gfycat API Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Request an API key at https://developers.gfycat.com/signup/#/.
+When blank, uses the default API key provided by Gfycat.
+Alternatively, a unique API key can be requested at https://developers.gfycat.com/signup/#/.
 Enter the client ID you receive via email to this field.
-When blank, uses the default API key provided by Gfycat.

 +-----------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"GfycatApiKey": "2_KtH_W5"`` with string input.   |